fa-mi-lu-si/PlantPush/README.md

 </p>

 This project began in 2021 when I was exploring tic80 and found [this](https://tic80.com/play?cart=1229) cart.
-I thougt it would be cool to move the camera view around with the mouse so I implemented that feature.
+I thougt it would be better to move the camera view using the mouse so I implemented that feature.
 Then I started creating a player charachter.
 I gradually added features without much idea of how the final concept was going to look like.
 Moveable player character,